BemiHQ/bemi/docs/docs/hosting/self-managed.md

 -- Create a procedure to set REPLICA IDENTITY FULL for tables to track the "before" state on DB row changes CREATE OR REPLACE PROCEDURE _bemi_set_replica_identity() AS $$ DECLARE current_tablename TEXT;
 BEGIN
-  FOR current_tablename IN SELECT tablename FROM pg_tables LEFT JOIN pg_class ON relname = tablename WHERE schemaname = 'public' AND relreplident != 'f' LOOP
+  FOR current_tablename IN SELECT tablename FROM pg_tables LEFT JOIN pg_class ON relname = tablename WHERE schemaname = 'public' AND relkind != 'f' AND relreplident != 'f' LOOP
     EXECUTE format('ALTER TABLE %I REPLICA IDENTITY FULL', current_tablename);
   END LOOP;
 END $$ LANGUAGE plpgsql;